Robert Morris Colonials: Other athletic teams

-The school's soccer teams both play on the North Athletic Complex, and the hockey teams played their games at the RMU Island Sports Complex, just down the road from the campus on Neville Island.
+The school's soccer teams both play on the North Athletic Complex, and the ice hockey teams play their home games at Clearview Arena at the Robert Morris University Island Sports Center on Neville Island, a short distance from campus.

+The men's lacrosse program began varsity competition in 2005 and has since reached the NCAA Tournament five times.
 On February 14, 2009, the men's lacrosse team defeated Penn State 12–11 in double overtime in the program's biggest victory at Joe Walton Stadium.